AlfieDarko/Bank-Tech-Test/README.md

 ### Prerequisites
 Install Ruby => (https://www.ruby-lang.org/en/documentation/installation/)

+Download Project Folder and then navigate to its folder using a terminal/cmd.

+run ```bundle install``` to install any gems and dependancies.

 Then run the command 'irb' from the commandline.

 Alternatively use this online ruby environment I have prepared earlier.